Have you ever eaten a full meal and still felt heavy, bloated, or stuck? That's your gut trying to tell you something.

 Think of your gut like a garden.
 Prebiotics are the fertilizer that feeds the good plants.
 Fiber is the system that keeps the soil healthy and the water flowing.
 You need both for the garden to grow well.

 When good bacteria in your gut feed on prebiotic fiber, they produce something called short-chain fatty acids.
-These reduce inflammation, strengthen your gut lining, and support healthy bowel movements.
+They help support the normal function of the gut lining and contribute to overall digestive health.
 A natural supplement for digestive health that combines both prebiotic fiber and other gut-friendly ingredients gives your digestive system a more complete kind of support.

 Easy Ways to Get More Fiber and Prebiotics Every Day